GreptimeTeam/docs/docs/user-guide/authentication.md

 ### Multi-user file configuration

-Often, one fixed user isn't really much of a help.
-GreptimeDB also supports passing in a file and loads all users listed within the file.
+Frequently, having only one specific user isn't particularly useful.
+GreptimeDB also allows for the input of a file which then loads all users listed within it.

 ```shell
 ./greptime standalone start --user-provider=static_user_provider:file:<path_to_file>